The Last Experiment (Det sista experimentet)

-Locked in a dark and cold room a woman wakes up.
+Locked in a dark, cold room a woman wakes up.
 She doesn’t know where she is.
 She has no memories of how she got there.
 The room is like a big coffin and it gives her the feeling of being buried alive.
 It feels as if she walks around far below the ground.
-A sudden noise a crack to something that looks like daylight gives her hope.
+A sudden noise, a crack of something that looks like daylight gives her hope.
 There is someone who seems to have plans for her, and step by step a terrible truth is revealed.

-Summer 1995 is the hottest summer for decades and fourteen-year-old Dante is going to spend his summer holiday in the promising and picturesque village Sundborn.
-A summer with his eccentric grandfather and Signe a lady with a penchant for the occult and also – and most important of all - Dante's charismatic childhood friend Freja.
-But the idyllic summer is soon shattered and a new world opens when Freja draws Dante into a whirlwind of black magic and strange forces.
+Summer 1995 is the hottest summer in decades and fourteen-year-old Dante is going to spend his summer holiday in the picturesque village of Sundborn.
+A summer with his eccentric grandfather and Signe, a lady with a penchant for the occult. and finally – most important of all - Dante's charismatic childhood friend Freja.
+But the idyllic summer soon shatters and a new world opens when Freja draws Dante into a whirlwind of black magic and strange forces.

-The last experiment is a thriller with family secrets, creative dreams, death and obsession.
-It is Emma Ångström’s third fiction book and her second in the psychological thriller genre.
+The Last Experiment is a thriller with family secrets, creative dreams, death and obsession.
+It is Emma Ångström’s third novel and her second in the psychological thriller genre.

 "Emma Ångström is very skilled at building up the suspense in her story and slowly cradle me into something that feels safe and nice.
 And shortly thereafter pat me on the shoulder and whisper "no way you're getting away that easily".
 I had in no way been able to guess the ending of the story.
 Nerve wracking and horrifying."
 Ylva kort och gott, bokblogg 4,5/5